 More important perhaps is the idea of measurement.
 To measure how good or bad something is requires knowledge about the intent of what the thing is trying to do.
 If you show me a frying pan that you’ve made, and I criticize it for not playing MP3 files, there’s a mismatch of intention in what we’re trying to measure and evaluate.
 Unless the intention of the work is clear to everyone “I want to make omelets”, good criticism is impossible.
 There are an infinite number of intentions and goals in the universe, and if two people can’t agree on what the creators intentions are, real communication is impossible.
 It might be fair to say that the intentions of a work should be transparent in the work itself: A toaster oven should look vaguely like something that can receive slices of bread.
 But in the case where the intentions aren’t clear, critics have a choice: they can trust the creator and invest more energy trying to sort out what the intentions are, or they can assume the worst about those intentions and begin criticizing what they don’t understand.

 Second, believing that one person has sole possession of good perspective is a contradiction in terms.
 Good perspective by definition means the recognition of how many alternatively valuable perspectives there are on any matter.
-Two smart knowledgeable people might both love the new super-thin I-mac design or the recently U.S. released film Hero, but for entirely different and non-overlapping reasons.
+Two smart knowledgeable people might both love the design of a new gadget, or a recently U.S. released action film, but for entirely different and non-overlapping reasons.
 Good criticism generally comes with some degree of humility and respect for the possibility of other equally valid points of view.
 The better the critic, the more holistic their sense of how their own perspectives and tastes fit into the diverse pool of informed opinion of others.

 Third, respect and ridicule don’t mix well.
 To offer good criticism must be an act of respect: an act of communication with the intention of helping the other person do better work, or understand their work better.
 If you are shaping sentences and remarks to be snide, snarky, or sarcastic, the intention of being helpful is unlikely to be served (Unless you know the recipient of the criticisms well enough to be comfortable razzing or joking with them about their work).
 It’s entirely possible to offer criticism, commentary and advice without any negative energy attached: it’s just so rare that we see it done properly that most of us don’t realize it’s possible, much less more effective.